kpietraszkoGit/architektmazgaj.github.io/README.txt

 ================================================================================

 It is a website containing information about Eng.
-Radosław Mazgaj and presenting his architectural projects
+Radosław Mazgaj and presenting his architectural projects.

 ================================================================================